frarus/AMLexam/README.md

 ```
 python trainGTAtoCityscapes.py --use_DSC, 1
 ```
-4. a.
-To train applying the FDA transformation on source data:
+4. To train applying the FDA transformation on source data:
 ```
 python trainGTAtoCityscapes.py --use_DSC, 1 \
                                --transformation_on_source, FDA
 ```
-4. b.
 To train applying the LAB transformation on source data:
 ```
 python trainGTAtoCityscapes.py --use_DSC, 1 \
                                --transformation_on_source, LAB